emmajanedrews/base-template/_posts/2018-02-01-breaking-down-the-numbers-from-the-2017-market.md

 **At the beginning of the year, we were at an all-time low for inventory,** with just over 5,000 active listings in January.
 Sales increased between January and March, leaping from about 5,000 to about 12,000, which is quite a record for that time span.
 Throughout the rest of the year, active listings increased, though sales decreased following that March spike.
 You can see a graph that breaks down the trends of all property types in terms of months of inventory at 4:57 in the video.

 As I mentioned, in the beginning of the year, months of inventory were very low.
 At some points, we had less than a month’s worth of inventory on the market, and things were selling very quickly.
-It was a different story for the latter half of the year, with more inventory and longer days on market. **Taking a look at the graph at 6:24, you can see that the York region inventory spiked during the summer months,&nbsp;**outpacing the Toronto area market, which stayed relatively steady throughout the year.
+It was a different story for the latter half of the year, with more inventory and longer days on market. **Taking a look at the graph at 6:24, you can see that the York Region inventory spiked during the summer months,&nbsp;**outpacing the Toronto area market, which stayed relatively steady throughout the year.

 We were definitely in a seller’s market in 2017.
 Looking at the average prices, we began the year in the $700,000 range and moved up to a peak of $920,000 in April before steadily dropping to $735,000 in December.